cisagov/ScubaGear/baselines/aad.md

 4. Under **Manage**, select **Assignments.** Repeat the steps below for both the **Eligible** and the **Active** AAD PIM assignments.

 5. For each user or group listed, examine the value in the **Start time** column.
-If it contains a value of **-**, this indicates that the respective user / group was assigned to that role outside of AAD PIM.
+If it contains a value of **-**, this indicates the respective user/group was assigned to that role outside of AAD PIM.
 If the role was assigned outside of AAD PIM, delete the assignment and recreate it using AAD PIM.

 #### MS.AAD.7.6v1 instructions: